jmw86069/farrisdata/README.md

 ## How to install

-Install using the R package `devtools` and this command:
+Install using the R package `remotes` and this command:

 ```
-devtools::install_github("jmw86069/farrisdata")
+remotes::install_github("jmw86069/farrisdata")
 ```

 ## Contents